Boss has always been introduced with top-notch effect processors for guitars. The latest addition on the list is BOSS GX 100 guitar effect processor.

 The touch screen is used to select tones, create presets, assign the amps, and more.

-This touch screen best accompanies the control knobs, buttons, and pedal and allows you to handle this gadget in an easy way.
+This touch screen best accompanies the control knobs, buttons, and pedal and allows you to handle this gadget efficiently.

 This vivid color touch display offers patch and effects selection, parameter tweaks, signal chain adjustments, etc.